-As at 31 December 2022, an independent assessment of the fair value of buildings was performed by an independent firm of professional appraisers with required qualifications and relevant professional experience in the valuation of property of a similar category and in a similar location.
+As at 31 December 2024, the Bank had an independent assessment of the fair value of buildings was performed by an independent firm of professional appraisers with required qualifications and relevant professional experience in the valuation of property of a similar category and in a similar location.

-The fair value of the building is classified within Level 3 of the fair value hierarchy.
+The fair value of the building is classified within level 3 of the fair value hierarchy.

 The Bank leases part of the building to third parties, but the building is primarily intended for use by the Bank for its own purposes.
-The Bank classifies the building as an item of property, plant and equipment, as it cannot physically separate the leased floor space, and also takes into account the insignificance of the leased floor space.
+The Bank classifies the building as an item of property, plant and equipment, as it cannot physically separate the leased floor space, and also considers the insignificance of the leased floor space.

-The Bank expects to receive the following operating lease payments after 31 December 2023: within 30 days: EUR 84 thousand; 31 days to 180 days: EUR 234 thousand; 181 days to one year: EUR 34 thousand; 1 year to 5 years: EUR 40 thousand.
+The Bank expects to receive the following operating lease payments after 31 December 2024: within 30 days: EUR 197 thousand; 31 days to 180 days: EUR 567 thousand; 181 days to one year: EUR 70 thousand.